 Adequate air filtration is a must-have for all medical facilities.
 There are often strict regulations regarding air quality in hospitals, doctor’s offices, research facilities, and dental offices to prevent dangerous pathogens from infecting individuals.
 Without proper air filtration, there is no way to prevent such pathogens from contaminating staff and patients, and sometimes, the general public with a variety of diseases.
 For this reason, HEPA filters are often required for most medical facilities.

-How Does a HEPA Filter Work?
+How Does a HEPA Filter Work in a Medical Environment?

 The air in surgical facilities and hospitals must be free of any harmful viruses and bacteria.
 Ensuring the air remains free of these microbes is a must, and for many hospitals and medical facilities, HEPA filters are trusted to keep the air clean.
 Antimicrobial HEPA filters are the most common choice, primarily because they have the ability to kill dangerous microbes on contact.
 HEPA filters are often used in the following manners in medical settings:

 One of the most critical needs of hospitals is to protect medical personnel and patients by filtering the air of operating rooms.
-HEPA filters are used to remove airborne contaminants that could compromise the health of staff performing important procedures or patients when their internal organs are exposed in surgical operations.
+HEPA filters remove airborne contaminants that could compromise the health of staff performing important procedures or patients when their internal organs are exposed in surgical operations.
 By helping to reduce hospital acquired infections (HAI), HEPA filters can also aid hospitals in avoiding financial repercussions caused by their performance falling below industry benchmarks.

 HEPA filters help keep newborns safe from a number of bacteria and viruses.
 Since newborns often have weaker immune systems, HEPA filters are necessary to keep them healthy.
 They are especially important in the NICU (Neonatal Intensive Care Unit).
 HEPA filters ensure the air flowing into incubators is clean and free of microbes.